Everyday (Ariana Grande song): Commercial performance

-After the release of Dangerous Woman, "Everyday" debuted at number 23 on the Bubbling Under Hot 100 chart for the week dated June 11, 2016 due to digital downloads.
+After the release of Dangerous Woman, "Everyday" debuted at number 23 on the Bubbling Under Hot 100 chart for the week dated June 11, 2016, due to digital downloads.
 Following the release of its music video, "Everyday" debuted at number 85 on the US Billboard Hot 100 issue dated March 4, 2017, moving up to number 78 the following week.
 After five weeks present on the chart, the song reached a peak of number 55 on the week dated April 1, 2017, and became her second-lowest charting single in the country, after "Right There" in 2013.
 The song fared better on the airplay charts, where it peaked at numbers 18 and 13 on the Billboard Mainstream Top 40 and Rhythmic charts, respectively.
 Similarly, it debuted at number 98 and reached a peak of number 54 the following week on the Canadian Hot 100 on the issue dated March 11, 2017, spending a total of ten weeks charting.

 In Australia, "Everyday" peaked at number ninety-six on the Australian Singles Chart.
 Despite being her second lowest-charting entry in the United Kingdom, only reaching number 123 on the UK Singles Chart, "Everyday" performed better on the UK R&B Chart where it attained a top-forty peak of number 35.

 Music video

 A challenge for Grande's fans was announced by the singer on Twitter on January 30, 2017, where they had to unlock the lyric video for "Everyday" by accumulating enough save and stream data for the song on Spotify.
-The lyric video for "Everyday" was unlocked on Grande's official Vevo channel on February 1, 2017.
+The lyric video for "Everyday" was unlocked on Grande's Vevo channel on February 1, 2017.
 It features Grande dancing and singing in front of a row of spotlights, while wearing a black bra, an oversized Karl Kani down jacket, and her hair in a half up-down style with two small space buns.
 Future is absent from the lyric video, and Grande is seen lip syncing his verse.
 The official music video was then released on February 27, 2017, also directed by Chris Marrs Piliero, who had previously directed the music videos for "Break Free" and "Santa Tell Me".
-The clip features Grande singing in the streets, in a laundromat and on a bus while couples of different races, ages and sexualites are kissing and beginning to touch each other intimately.
-Future raps his verse in an office surrounded by employees having sex.
-The video received praise from critics for its showcase of the LGBT community and people of different races, one of Grande's main topics of activism.
-Jenna Romaine of Billboard magazine found the video playful, and complimented Grande for appearing in it "as opposed to straight lyrics coming across the screen".
-The music video was broadcast in its original form on MTV Live with a TV-PG rating.
-As of February 2023, the lyric and music video respectively have a view count of over 222 million and over 167 million.